yaronf/composite-mldsa/draft-tls-reddy-composite-mldsa.md

 In TLS, the data used for generating a digital signature is unique for each TLS session, as it includes the entire handshake.
 Thus, ML-DSA can utilize the deterministic version.
 The context parameter defined in {{FIPS204}} Algorithm 2/Algorithm 3 MUST be an empty string.

 The signature MUST be computed and verified as specified in {{Section 4.4.3 of RFC8446}}.
 The Composite-ML-DSA.Sign function, defined in {{I-D.ietf-lamps-pq-composite-sigs}}, will be utilized by the sender to compute the signature field of the CertificateVerify message.
 Conversely, the Composite-ML-DSA.Verify function, also defined in {{I-D.ietf-lamps-pq-composite-sigs}}, will be employed by the receiver to verify the signature field of the CertificateVerify message.

-In the LAMPS WG, it is being discussed that the composite signature API should avoid using protocol-specific encoding.
+Note: In the LAMPS WG, it is being discussed that the composite signature API should avoid using protocol-specific encoding.

 The corresponding end-entity certificate when negotiated MUST use the First AlgorithmID and Second AlgorithmID respectively as